fromage-fraser/dd-gui/README.md

   line, `Room` on the second, and `Room flags` on the third; empty visible flags are shown as `None`.
 The panel border moves through a slower, multi-step red pulse while fighting and briefly pulses brighter when entering a new room before returning to its regular colour.
-When combat ends, the panel plays a short shattering-fall transition before returning to the room view.
+When combat ends, the enemy image slowly fades to black, the next enemy or room image is rendered underneath, and the replacement fades back in.
 - **Map:** the current room and surrounding map data.
 - **Character sheet:** profile image, character details, statistics, and resistances.